neobay991/javascrtip-module-pattern/README.md

 # JavaScript module pattern

-These are exercises I have worked on to learn and understand the JavaScript module pattern.
+These are short exercises I have worked on to learn and understand the JavaScript module pattern.

 ### Implement the module pattern (30 mins)